azagniotov/stubby4j/docs/WEBSOCKETS_CONFIGURATION_HOWTO.md

 [Back to top](#table-of-contents)

-YAML websocket configuartion can be in the same YAML config as the other HTTP stub types supported by `stubby4j`, i,e.: it is totally OK to mix configs for `request`/`response`/`proxy-config` ([Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto)) & `web-socket` in the same file.
+YAML websocket configuartion can be in the same YAML config as the other HTTP stub types supported by `stubby4j`, i,e.: it is totally OK to mix configs for `request`/`response`/`proxy-config` ([HTTP endpoint configuration HOWTO](../README.md#http-endpoint-configuration-howto)) & `web-socket` in the same file.
 For example, the following is a totally valid YAML configuration:

 ```yaml
 - proxy-config: